 Ancient Warriors were masterful at self care because they had to be.
 Their core mission and function in society was to provide protection from threats to peace.
 Their brains, bellies, and bodies, needed to work flawlessly in order to fulfill their task.
 They were also the most at risk of enduring injury and trauma to their brains, bellies, and bodies due to battle.
 The practices and philosophies that are offered here are rooted in the traditions that the ancient warriors of India relied on for protection, balance, and strength.

 Hi!
 My name is Katie and I have been working in the wellness space since 2011.
 I grew up navigating my own chronic health challenges from an early age which led me on an unconventional path exploring holistic and integrative healing.

 Along my self-healing journey I obtained my bachelors degree in Social Work and became a certified yoga instructor, reiki master, and energy medicine practitioner.
 Then through a 7 year apprenticeship I became a warrior Ayurveda and Marma specialist.
-I am also a singer/songwriter with a passion for using music and sound as medicine.
+I am also a singer/songwriter with a passion for using music as medicine.

 Some of the gifts of my experience are empathy, compassion, and the ability to hold safe space.